-- Right Bundle Branch Block with suspected Postural Orthostatic Tachycardia Syndrome and
+-- Right Bundle Branch Block with suspected Dysautonomia

-- A myriad of other issues from side effects of medications
+-- A myriad of other issues from side effects of remaining medications

-I've been examined by top specialists in various prestigious clinics and practices: Primary Care, Neurology, Pain Clinic Specialist, Endocrinology, Rheumatology, Cardiology, Sleep Specialists, NeuroPsychology, Oncology, Infectious Disease Specialists, Physical Therapy and Top Researchers, etc..
-Was prescribed many medications, modalities and have studied/experimented my whole life with alternative healing and nutritional avenues regarding various regimens: Anti-inflammatory diet, Nutraceuticals, IRT, RAD, KETO, Meditation, CBD Oil, Whole body vibration plate, etc..
-Nothing seems to improve my quality of life to consistently do basic functions anymore.
+I've been examined by top specialists in various prestigious clinics and practices: Geneticist, Primary Care, Neurology, Pain Clinic Specialist, Endocrinology, Rheumatology, Cardiology, Sleep Specialists, NeuroPsychology, Oncology, Physical Therapy and Top Researchers, etc..
+Was prescribed many medications and modalities.
+Those close to me know that I have studied/experimented my whole life with alternative healing and nutritional avenues involving various regimens: Anti-inflammatory diet, Nutraceuticals, IRT, RAD, KETO, FODMAP, CBD/MMJ, Meditation, Positive Thinking, Whole body vibration plate, Excercise, Aqua-Therapy, etc..
+Nothing seems to improve my quality of life to consistently do basic functions anymore...

-Pictures don’t often do me justice as my painful fatty tumors do not show well in photos.
-I appear fairly “normal” to the outside world – yet my fluctuating body habitus has been judged by some doctors as my fault (aka ‘fat shaming’).
-Like others in this situation I’ve been dismissed, ridiculed and demeaned by medical professionals for over a decade.
-For example, I had a Neuropsychologist assess my declining executive function abilities 3 years ago (prior to being diagnosed with my conditions).
-The report he wrote was gut-wrenchingly inaccurate and accused me of “malingering”, “doctor-shopping”, being a “lonely person” and “not trying hard enough”.
-Meanwhile the report actually showed significant technical result declines.
-While the various diagnoses that proceeded justify my challenges, it doesn’t take away how I and many of us are treated on the way to answers.
-Such comments are reckless and dangerous to people in a weakened state trying to advocate for themselves to find answers in attempts to get better.
+As with many “invisible illnesses” I appear ‘normal’ to the outside world.
+Pictures don’t do me justice since my conditions do not show well in photos.
+My fluctuating body habitus has been judged by many as my fault.
+Like others in this situation, I’ve been prejudged and humiliated by medical professionals for over a decade and told to lose weight, exercise or seek mental therapy because it's “all in my head”.
+While the various diagnoses that proceeded justify my challenges, it doesn’t take away how I and many of us are treated along the way to answers.
+This is reckless towards people suffering trying to advocate for themselves in hopes of finding answers and attempts to get better.

-In closing, I have recently lost everything due to my health but need to continue fighting for answers.
+In closing, I have recently lost everything due to my health but need to continue fighting for solutions and quality of life.
 In January of 2019, I lost my profession of 24.5 years with the same company as a Regional Security Manager after I could no longer keep up.
+Nowhere close to retirement.
+Slowly losing my personal relationships with some who I thought would always be there.
 Chronic illness is not only debilitating but very cold and isolating.
-I’m slowly losing my personal relationships with some who have said they’d always be there.
-Support groups are helpful.
-I can no longer really care for my elderly mother and we may become temporarily homeless in the near future until I can get approved for SSDI.
+Current public assistance is at its limit with housing in my state and may become temporarily homeless until I can get approved for SSDI.